+The social studies classroom provides an ideal bridge to music literacy.
 Because music is so closely intertwined with American history, students can learn in a context that matters to them.
 Topics like youth culture and empowerment, race, classism, politics, and other movements, are often intertwined with music.

 It is also a great opportunity to see how music promotes or speaks out against what’s happening in society, as well as how music drives certain cultural movements and shifts.
 Helping students see how threads of music and our nation’s history are woven can be a perspective-shifting experience.